Key takeaways

 Top-down budgeting is when senior management prescribes a budget for the entire organization.

-Each department then has to allocate that amount for their own needs.
+Each department then has to allocate that amount for its own needs.
 But they're restricted by the number that senior management gives them.

 Advantages to top-down budgeting